menandro/flownet2-webcam/Readme.md

 Script for running flownet2 with webcam.
 Paste in "scripts" folder of flownet2.
+Tested with OpenCV3.2.0

 Usage:
     python ./scripts/run-flownet-webcam.py weights.caffemodel deploy.prototxt